Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Introduction

-In our work we formulate impromptu deployment as a sequential decision problem, and derive optimal deployment policies.
+In our work we have formulated impromptu deployment as a sequential decision problem, and have derived optimal deployment policies.
 Recently, Sinha et al. (\cite{sinha-etal12optimal-sequential-relay-placement-random-lattice-path}) have provided an algorithm based on an MDP formulation in order to establish a multi-hop network between a sink and an unknown source location, by placing relay nodes along a random lattice path.
-Their model uses a deterministic mapping between power and wireless link length, and, hence, does not consider the effect of shadowing that leads to statistical variability of the transmit power required to maintain the link quality over links having the same length.
+Their model uses a deterministic mapping between power and wireless link length, and, hence, does not consider statistical variability (due to shadowing) of the transmit power required to maintain the link quality over links having the same length.
 The statistical variation of link qualities over space requires measurement-based deployment, in which the deployment agent makes placement decisions at a point based on the measurement of the power required to establish a link (with a given quality) to the previously placed node.

-\emph{Our previous work on this problem:} We view this paper as a continuation of our earlier conference paper \cite{chattopadhyay-etal13measurement-based-impromptu-placement_wiopt} which provides the first theoretical formulation of measurement-based impromptu deployment.
-While the current paper is devoted to problem formulations, derivations of deployment policies and their properties, numerical exploration and comparison of the policies, in another conference paper \cite{chattopadhyay-etal14deployment-experience} {\em we provide results of using the algorithms to carry out actual deployments in a forest-like setting.}
+We view the current paper as a continuation of our papers \cite{chattopadhyay-etal13measurement-based-impromptu-placement_wiopt} (which provides the first theoretical formulation of measurement-based impromptu deployment) and \cite{chattopadhyay-etal14deployment-experience} (which provides field deployment results using our algorithms).